The definitive student job interview question and answer guide.

 Tell me about a time you had to make a difficult decision, how did you go about this?

 Be ready with a number of insightful questions to ask the interviewer.
-These 6 smart questions are a good starting point.
+Good questions to ask in your student interview include:

 This interview checklist will make you feel confident that you have everything covered for your interview.